apify/crawlee/README.md

 The goal of the Apify SDK is to fill this gap and provide a toolbox for generic web scraping, crawling and automation tasks in JavaScript.
-So don't reinvent the wheel every time you need data from the web, and focus on writing the code specific to the target website, rather than developing commonalities.
+So don't reinvent the wheel every time you need data from the web, and focus on writing code specific to the target website, rather than developing commonalities.

 ## Overview